devEmkiddo/devEmkiddo/README.md

 Airdrop Smart Contract - A Solidity smart contract for managing token airdrops.

 📫 Let's Connect

-GitHub: www.linkedin.com/in/emmanuel-emkiddo-7136992a3
+-GitHub: @devEmkiddo

-LinkedIn: devEmkiddo
+-LinkedIn:  www.linkedin.com/in/emmanuel-emkiddo-7136992a3

-Twitter: @devEmkiddo
+-Twitter: @devEmkiddo

 Feel free to reach out if you have any questions, suggestions, or if you'd like to collaborate on a project!

 ⚡ Fun Fact